directus/directus/docs/guides/sdk/hooks.md

 # SDK Integrations and Customization

-The SDK allows for a couple fo ways to integrate or customize how it works.
+The SDK allows for a couple of ways to integrate or customize how it works.

 ## Global Request Hooks